 If you are staying in the South of France on holiday this summer and you do not have the luxury of your own private pool, then you maybe interested in finding some great places to cool off from the hot South of France sun.
 Whether it be lakes or cool mountain rivers, or even outdoor pools in towns, the South of France has an abundance of good places for swimming.
 The Languedoc region, Provence and Cote d'Azur are all blessed with a diverse range of lakes and rivers with stone beaches and rock pools.
 There are few restrictions in France about where you can swim, with all waterways predominantly public property.
-There is no need to rent a villa with a pool in South France, just follow our guidelines for the best places to go swimming in the South of France.
+So you can enjoy some great wild swimming places in France without fear of getting into trouble.

 1.)
-Places for swimming South of France - Pont du Gard
+Best places for wild swimming South of France - Pont du Gard

 Just under this famous Roman aqueduct there is a rocky beach and nice cool river.
 There is plenty of parking in the Visitor centre car park (on the Northern side of the river) or you can take your luck along the road on the Southern side of the river.
 The Pont du Gard is located north-west of Nimes, close to the lovely town of Uzes.

 3.)
-Lakes for swimming in South France - Barrage des Olivettes, Vailhan, Herault
+Best swimming lakes in France - Barrage des Olivettes, Vailhan, Herault

 This little lake close to Roujan in Herault was a life-saver for us.
 If you are fed up of the beach and you want to find a safe place for a cool swim, then Barrage des Olivettes in the village of Vailhan is the answer to your prayers.
 To find the Barrage des Olivettes, you take a little track from the village of Roujan (which seemingly takes hours, but is only 5kms).
 By the time that you reach Vailhan you feel that you are at the end of the world.
 There are a number of picnic spots, but you probably need to arrive at dawn to grab one of the picnic tables.
 There is also an excellent restaurant here called L'Auberge du Presbytère.